nicholaskachur/doxacal/README.md

-# doxacal &mdash; Orthodox Readings, Saints, and Feasts Calendar
+# doxacal &mdash; Orthodox Christian Calendar

-`doxacal` hopes to provide yet another interface to the daily life of the Orthodox Church.
+`doxacal` hopes to provide yet another interface to the daily life of the Orthodox Christian Church.

 The aim is to start with a simple command-line utility that can present the day's readings, saints and feasts.
 Further work might integrate